These vegan hash browns are perfectly browned and extra crispy and so easy to make. Perfect for breakfast or brunch.

 And yes, I know hash browns are often vegan already, though sometimes they can be made with butter and eggs.

 But it’s still worthwhile to make them from scratch because they just taste so darn good.
 The extra effort is entirely worth it.

 You will find full instructions and measurements in the recipe card at the bottom of the post.
 This is a summary of the process to go along with the process photos.

-We tried it both ways and both ways worked great, but I tended to slightly prefer the version where we grated it in the grater (I know, takes much longer) because the more finely shredded potato created a better texture in my view.
+Shred the potato in a box grater.
+If you want to make this part really easy you can do it in the food processor.
+We tried it both ways and both ways worked great, but I preferred the version where we grated it in the box grater because the more finely shredded potato created a better texture.

-Then divide into 6 balls and use a cookie cutter to mould them into patty shapes.
+Divide the batter into 6 balls and use a cookie cutter to mould them into patty shapes.
 Alternatively you can roll them into balls and then press down with the bottom of a glass to form a patty shape.

 This recipe makes 6 vegan hash browns.
 If you need to make more, feel free to double the recipe.

 If you do it that way, then preheat the oven to 210°F (100°C) and place some parchment paper over a grill rack on a baking tray.
 Place the first batch of hash browns in the oven to stay warm while you fry up your second batch.

 - Starchy potatoes – like Russet potatoes work best for hash browns.